-Approximately 79 percent of the Partnership's proved developed reserves are classified as proved not producing.
+Approximately 63 percent of the Partnership's proved developed reserves are classified as proved not producing.
 These reserves relate to zones that are either behind pipe, or that have been completed but not yet produced or zones that have been produced in the past, but are not now producing due to mechanical reasons.
 These reserves may be regarded as less certain than producing reserves because they are frequently based on volumetric calculations rather than performance data.
 Future production associated with behind pipe reserves is scheduled to follow depletion of the currently producing zones in the same wellbores.
-It should be noted that additional capital will have to be spent to access these reserves and that the estimated reserves from these projects are based on prices at December 31, 2007.
-The Partnership's liquidity may be negatively impacted if the actual quantity of reserves that are ultimately produced are materially different from current estimates.
+It should be noted that additional capital will have to be spent to access these reserves and that the estimated reserves from these projects are based on prices at December 31, 2008.
+The Partnership's liquidity may be negatively impacted if the actual quantities of reserves that are ultimately produced are materially different from current estimates.
 Also, if prices decline significantly from current levels, the Partnership may not be able to fund the necessary capital investment, or development of the remaining reserves may not be economical for the Partnership.

 The Partnership may reduce capital expenditures or distributions to partners, or both, as cash from operating activities decline.
 In the event that future short-term operating cash requirements are greater than the Partnership's financial resources, the Partnership may seek short-term, interest-bearing advances from the Managing Partner as needed.
 The Managing Partner, however, is not obligated to make loans to the Partnership.
+The Partnership does not intend to incur debt from banks or other outside sources or solicit capital from exiting Unit holders or in the open market.

 On an ongoing basis, the Partnership reviews the possible sale of lower value properties prior to incurring associated dismantlement and abandonment cost.
-During 2005, the Partnership sold its interest in the South Pass 83 field to a third party for \$134,060.
-The purchaser also assumed all dismantlement and abandonment obligations for the property.
-The South Pass 83 field had insignificant levels of production at the time of the sale and the divestiture is not expected to materially impact future operating income.
-The Partnership did not sell any properties in 2007 or 2006.
+The Partnership did not sell any properties in 2008, 2007 or 2006.